HITECHCRIME/HC_SG152_Training/README.md

 For blood, sacrifice darkness to the rap gods
 My tribe uses doubt and fear to conquer flaws

+Reversed the costs at the speed of flow

 Fear in the eyes of the public
 When I drop the bombs
 Landlines filled with blots
-I slide,  what everybody does, anybody knows that I tend to search for costs usually chunks of soul
+I slide off,  what everybody does, anybody knows that I tend to search for costs usually chunks of soul